paulo-rizkalla/strawberry-demo/README.md

 # strawberry-demo
-Demo repo for examples and learning how to use the Strawberry GraphQL Client
+Demo repo for examples and learnings on how to use the Strawberry GraphQL Client